 One final consideration with flip-flops is the importance of respecting the structural limitations of this minimalist footwear.
 In most cases, flip-flops were not created to be used in adventurous or high-intensity situations.
 This footwear option generally works best in low-intensity situations, such as at the beach, around the house, or for casual trips around town.
 Once the footbed wears down, it’s important to introduce a new pair as soon as possible so that you can avoid the problems associated with aging footwear.

-So, where do flip flops rank on the scale of foot-healthiness?
+So, where do flip-flops rank on the scale of foot-healthiness?
 I think the answer largely depends on the specific design features included in the sandal and whether or not the strapping system is sufficiently snug.
 I think it also depends on the state of readiness of the user to wear this flat and flexible sandal.
-If the criteria for foot-health-positive design features are all satisfied, and if the transition to this type of minimalist footwear is gradual and measured, then flip flops can indeed be a viable warm-weather footwear option that allows the foot to function as nature intended.
+If the criteria for foot-health-positive design features are all satisfied, and if the transition to this type of minimalist footwear is gradual and measured, then flip-flops can indeed be a viable warm-weather footwear option that allows your foot to function as nature intended.
 And that's a good thing!
-When the foot functions as nature intended, it means that the toes are well splayed, the intrinsic foot muscles are strong and balanced, and the main foot arch, the medial longitudinal arch, is strong and stable on its own, all of which help prevent pain and problems.
+When the foot functions as nature intended, it means that the toes are well splayed, the intrinsic foot muscles are strong and balanced, and the main foot arch—the medial longitudinal arch—is strong and stable on its own, all of which help prevent pain and problems.

-I hope this article has provided you with an alternative perspective to most of the content out there about flip flops and their possible effects on the feet and foot health.
+I hope this article has provided you with an alternative perspective to most of the content out there about flip-flops and their possible effects on feet and foot health.
 Ultimately, the decision of what you choose to put on your feet is yours, and I wish you success with whatever you deem to be in the best interests of your own foot’s form and function.

 Note: The above content is for educational or informational purposes only and is not intended to replace or augment professional medical instruction, diagnosis, or treatment.
 Read full disclaimer here.